vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - A market suspended by the governance vote does not allow trade generation of margin account balance reduction. (<a name="0028-GOVE-116" href="#0028-GOVE-116">0028-GOVE-116</a>)
 - Verify that a party with 0 balance of the governance token, but with sufficient ELS can submit a market change proposal successfully. (<a name="0028-GOVE-117" href="#0028-GOVE-117">0028-GOVE-117</a>)
 - Verify that a party with 0 balance of the governance token and insufficient ELS sees their market change proposal rejected after submission. (<a name="0028-GOVE-118" href="#0028-GOVE-118">0028-GOVE-118</a>)
+- Enacting a market closure governance proposal on a market which is in opening auction closes it immediately without generating any trades. (<a name="0028-GOVE-135" href="#0028-GOVE-135">0028-GOVE-135</a>)
+- Enacting a market closure governance proposal on a market which is in auction (of any type except the opening auction) uncrosses that auction at the current uncrossing price, generates the trades and then proceeds to close it using the final price (if applicable to the market type). (<a name="0028-GOVE-136" href="#0028-GOVE-136">0028-GOVE-136</a>)
+- Enacting a market closure governance proposal on a market that is in a settled state has no effect. (<a name="0028-GOVE-137" href="#0028-GOVE-137">0028-GOVE-137</a>)
+- Enacting a market closure governance proposal on a market that is not in a settled state always uses the final price supplied with the proposal, even when the oracle settlement price is available at that time. (<a name="0028-GOVE-138" href="#0028-GOVE-138">0028-GOVE-138</a>)
+- Successful enactment of a market closure proposal changes the state of the market to `closed`. (<a name="0028-GOVE-139" href="#0028-GOVE-139">0028-GOVE-139</a>)

 #### Network parameter change proposals